-c.
-At least two persons on site during sampling activities will be trained as First Aid/CPR responders.
+c At least two persons on site during sampling activities will be trained as First Aid/CPR responders.

+d As appropriate.

 Doc.
-No.: EG Section No. H&

-EGG-WM-10154

-Section No. H&S Plan Revision No. 0

-Date Page No.

-April 9, 1992
+No.: EGG-WM-10154 Section No. H&S Plan Revision No. 1 Date August 1992 Page No. A-21 protection will receive baseline and annual audiograms, as well as training on the causes and prevention of hearing impairment.